My fund has bought building materials from a related party, how do I fix it?

 Largely there are two options from here:

-1. Approach the ATO, via a voluntary disclosure, acknowledge that the acquisition happened and ask the ATO to “overlook” the acquisition (and allow the fund to keep the asset), or
+- Approach the Australian Taxation Office, via a voluntary disclosure, acknowledge that the acquisition happened and ask the ATO to “overlook” the acquisition (and allow the fund to keep the asset), or

-With any attempt to approach the ATO you need to ensure that the acquisition was at arm’s length.
+With any attempt to approach the ATO, you need to ensure that the acquisition was at arm’s length.
 There is no point approaching the ATO if it wasn’t.
-They will be forced to examine the transaction in detail and will be forced to deal with the non-arm’s length nature of the transaction.
+They will be forced to examine the transaction in detail and deal with the non-arm’s length nature of the transaction.
 The SMSF is then locked into potentially disastrous tax outcomes even if the ATO does agree to let the fund keep the asset.

-Whilst there is no hard and fast rule around the size of the asset, the nature of asking for leniency lends itself to situations where the asset acquired is not a significant part of the property as a whole (or worse still to the fund as a whole).
+While there is no hard and fast rule around the size of the asset, the nature of asking for leniency lends itself to situations where the asset acquired is not a significant part of the property as a whole (or, worse still, to the fund as a whole).

 If you have exhausted all other options, then you can always fall back on selling the property.

-Obviously, selling the property is a very extreme step and one most of us would not want to take willingly but if left with no other option it certainly solves the problem.
+Obviously, selling the property is a very extreme step, and most of us would not want to take it willingly, but if left with no other option, it certainly solves the problem.
 In fact, it may be the only way to solve the problem in some cases.